Estimated reading time: 9 minutes

 Drill presses (aka drilling machines) can vary in size, from small hobby machines to some of the biggest, which are called radial drills.
 They consist of a base, a column, a table, a spindle, and a motor.

-The drill in the image is a typical machine with additional safety features added, such as a safety shield and an emergency stop button.
+The drill in the image is a typical machine with additional safety features, such as a safety shield and an emergency stop button.

 Hazards of Operating a Drill Press

-Each time that you use a drill press, three main hazards are present:
+Each time that you use a drill press, these main hazards could be present:

-• Burns – The heat generated by the cutting operation of the drill bit can cause burns if a user’s skin comes in contact with hot chips or material.
+- Burns—The heat generated by the drill bit’s cutting operation can cause burns if a user’s skin comes in contact with hot chips or material.

 Guards for Drill Presses